Koatty/koatty_container/docs/api/koatty_container.container.saveclassmetadata.md

 ## Container.saveClassMetadata() method

-Save class metadata to the container.
+Save class metadata to the container with caching.

 **Signature:**